 Accordingly, collection of the estimated \$5 million recorded during 2013 occurred during 2015.
-Refund of the \$5 million recorded during 2014, is expected to occur over a one year period, which began January 1, 2016.
-The \$9 million refund recorded in 2015 that resulted from variances between actual weather adjusted use per customer and that projected in the 2015 GRC, subject to OPUC approval, is expected to occur over a one year period, which would begin January 1, 2017.
+Refund of the \$5 million recorded during 2014 is expected to occur over a one year period, which began January 1, 2016.
+Subject to OPUC approval, the \$9 million refund recorded in 2015 that resulted from variances between actual weather adjusted use per customer and that projected in the 2015 GRC, is expected to occur over a one year period, which would begin January 1, 2017.

-For the six months ended June 30, 2016, the Company has recorded an estimated collection of \$3 million.
+For the nine months ended September 30, 2016, the Company has recorded an estimated collection of \$3 million.
 Any resulting collection from (or refund to) customers for the 2016 year would begin January 1, 2018.

-General Rate Case-In November 2015, the OPUC issued an order in the Company's 2016 General Rate Case (GRC), intended primarily to allow recovery of costs associated with the construction and operation of Carty.
-The net annual revenue requirement increase is effective in two phases, with the first, a \$44 million decrease, effective January 1, 2016.
-See "Carty Generating Station" in the Overview section for discussion regarding the second phase as approved within the order.
+General Rate Case-In November 2015, the OPUC issued an order in the Company's 2016 GRC, intended primarily to allow recovery of costs associated with the construction and operation of Carty.
+The net annual revenue requirement increase was implemented in two phases, with the first, a \$44 million decrease, effective January 1, 2016.
+See "Carty" in the Overview section for discussion regarding the second phase as approved within the order, which became effective August 1, 2016.

-Integrated Resource Plan-PGE's IRP outlines how the Company will meet future customer demand and describes PGE's future energy supply strategy, reflecting new technologies, market conditions, and regulatory requirements.
-PGE's latest IRP (2013 IRP), which was acknowledged by the OPUC in December 2014, and updated in December 2015, includes an "Action Plan" that covers PGE's proposed actions through 2017.
-The Company continues to make substantial progress on the Action Plan items, which include the evaluation of PGE's participation in an Energy Imbalance Market (EIM).
+Integrated Resource Plan-PGE's IRP outlines how the Company proposes to meet future customer demand and describes PGE's future energy supply strategy, reflecting new technologies, market conditions, and regulatory requirements.
+PGE's latest IRP (2013 IRP), which was acknowledged by the OPUC in December 2014, and updated in December 2015, included an "Action Plan" that covered PGE's proposed actions before the end of 2017.
+The Company continues to make substantial progress on the Action Plan items and has completed several related studies including the evaluation of PGE's participation in an Energy Imbalance Market (EIM).

 In September 2015, the Company announced plans to explore participation in the western EIM, which was launched in 2014 by the California Independent System Operator.
 The western EIM is a real-time energy wholesale market that automatically dispatches the lowest-cost electricity resources available to meet utility customer needs, while optimizing use of renewable energy over a large geographic area.
 PGE has signed an agreement, which was approved by the FERC in January 2016, to join the western EIM.
-The agreement outlines a schedule of activities and milestones over the next two years with the Company's participation in the EIM targeted to begin in the fall of 2017.
+The agreement outlines a schedule of activities and milestones over the next year with the Company's participation in the EIM targeted to begin in the fall of 2017.

-PGE is in the process of finalizing its next IRP, which it anticipates filing with the OPUC in the fourth quarter of 2016.
-The submission will address needs that include additional resources in order to meet the 2020 RPS requirements and to replace energy and capacity from Boardman, which is scheduled to cease coal-fired operations at the end of 2020.
-Further actions through 2020 are expected to be identified that would offset expiring power purchase agreements and integrate variable energy resources, such as wind or solar generation facilities.
+PGE is in the process of finalizing its next IRP (2016 IRP), which it expects to file with the OPUC in mid- November 2016.
+The 2016 IRP will address additional resources to meet Oregon's Renewable Portfolio Standard (RPS) requirements and replace energy and capacity from Boardman, which will cease coal-fired operations at the end of 2020.
+Further actions identified through 2021 are expected to offset expiring power purchase agreements and integrate variable energy resources, such as wind or solar generation facilities.
 The 2016 IRP will also consider the OCEP, which, among other things, increased the RPS requirements for 2025 and future years.
-For further information, see the "Legal, Regulatory and Environmental" section of this Item 2.
+For further information on the OCEP, see the "Legal, Regulatory and Environmental" section of this Item 2.